Phi Gamma Nu: History

-Phi Gamma Nu was established as a sorority for women pursuing studies in business.
-The sorority spent the next fifty years operating in much the same way, but the dynamics of the organization changed to a co-ed format in 1974 due to the Title IX act.
-While Phi Gamma Nu began accepting male members in 1974, it was not until 1981 that the National Chapter Congress changed the name of Phi Gamma Nu Sorority to Phi Gamma Nu Fraternity to comply with Title IX.
+The sorority spent the next fifty years operating in much the same way but the organization changed to a co-ed in 1974 due to the Title IX act.
+While Phi Gamma Nu began accepting male members in 1974, the National Chapter Congress changed the name of Phi Gamma Nu Sorority to Phi Gamma Nu Fraternity to comply with Title IX until 1981.